magebase/site/CLOUDFLARE_SETUP.md

 - Update `terraform.tfvars` with the correct account ID

 ### 2. Authentication Error (10000) (Cloudflare)
-Your Cloudflare API token lacks email routing permissions.
+Your Cloudflare API token lacks email routing permissions OR the secret name is wrong.

 ## Required Permissions for Email Routing